kylew239/cwru-eSports-Approval-Bot/README.md

 pip install -U python-dotenv
 ```

 This file uses a dotenv file for variables specfic to the server.
-Update the dotenv file based on your own server and bot tokens
+Update the dotenv file based on your own server and bot tokens.
+To run the bot, navigate to the directory and run `python bot.py`